guillermoarellano/angular-preload-and-interceptors/README.md

 # Tour of Heroes - Angular Preload and Http Interceptors Demo

 This project was created to help represent a fundamental app written with Angular that demonstrates preload strategies, guards, and http interceptors.
-The heroes and villains theme is used throughout the app.
+The Mary Poppins theme is used in the app.

 by [John Papa](http://twitter.com/john_papa)